Summary

 Contesting the 2020 presidential election

-In 2020, Biggs joined Representative Paul Gosar in a video falsely claiming there was widespread voter fraud in the 2020 presidential election.
+In 2020, Biggs joined Representative Paul Gosar in a video claiming there was widespread voter fraud in the 2020 presidential election.
 They claimed that Arizona’s voting machines were faulty, and Biggs claimed that poll watchers were allowed to participate in vote tabulations in Detroit.
-They also demanded an audit of Maricopa County‘s vote count.[35]
-Later, Biggs falsely claimed that 10,000 Maricopa County voters were “disenfranchised” without giving evidence.[36]
+They also demanded an audit of Maricopa County‘s vote count.[34]
+Later, Biggs claimed that 10,000 Maricopa County voters were “disenfranchised” without giving evidence.[35]

 In December 2020, Biggs was among 126 House Republicans to sign an amicus brief for Texas v.
 Pennsylvania, an unsuccessful lawsuit that asked the Supreme Court to overturn election results from Georgia, Michigan, Pennsylvania, and Wisconsin, thereby denying Joe Biden from taking office as president.[36][37]